eugene-matvejev/symfony-battleship/README.md

  * Dependency Injection

 ### github usage:
- * pull-requests to the master
+ * semantic versioning with pull-requests into the master branch

 ### used standarts:
  * PHP-FIG: